nervosnetwork/ckb/rpc/README.md

 The RPC returns a block or null.
 When the RPC returns a block, the block hash must equal to the parameter `block_hash`.

 If the block is in the [canonical chain](#canonical-chain), the RPC must return the block information.
-Otherwise the behavior is undefined.
-The RPC may return blocks found in local storage, or simply returns null for all blocks that are not in the canonical chain.
+Otherwise, the behavior is undefined.
+The RPC may return blocks found in local storage or simply returns null for all blocks that are not in the canonical chain.
 And because of [chain reorganization](#chain-reorganization), for the same `block_hash`, the RPC may sometimes return null and sometimes return the block.

 When `verbosity` is 2, it returns a JSON object as the `result`.
 See `BlockView` for the schema.